Sewer56/lzma-sdk-sys/README.md

 ## Building

-To build this crate, you should [install clang] as per the `bindgen` documentation.
+Build should hopefully 'just work' with whatever toolchain you have installed.

-This crate uses clang for both building the 7z library code, and for creating 7z bindings.
+Bindings are pre-generated, and the assembly routines are pre-compiled on the relevant platforms.

-This choice is made such that, hopefully in the future, cross-language LTO will be supported, with both Rust and 7z code built via LLVM.
+If you have [clang] installed and available in your `$PATH`, the crate will attempt to build the 7z library code with it if the `prefer-clang` feature is enabled.

 No additional dependencies are required.
-Normally 7z requires you to bring your own assembler, but this crate provides precompiled assembly code, to make it usable just like any other Rust crate.
+Normally 7z requires you to bring your own assembler, but this crate provides precompiled assembly code, to make it easy to use just like any other Rust crate.

 ## Current Status